openstack/openstack-manuals/doc/config-reference/source/tables/nova-availabilityzones.rst

    * - **[DEFAULT]**
      -
    * - ``default_availability_zone`` = ``nova``
-     - (String) Default compute node availability_zone
+     - (String) Default compute node availability_zone.

+       This option determines the availability zone to be used when it is not specified in the VM creation request.
+If this option is not set, the default availability zone 'nova' is used.

+       Possible values:

+        * Any string representing an availability zone name * 'nova' is the default value
    * - ``default_schedule_zone`` = ``None``
-     - (String) Availability zone to use when user doesn't specify one
+     - (String) Availability zone to use when user doesn't specify one.

+       This option is used by the scheduler to determine which availability zone to place a new VM instance into if the user did not specify one at the time of VM boot request.

+       Possible values:

+       * Any string representing an availability zone name

+       * Default value is None.
    * - ``internal_service_availability_zone`` = ``internal``
-     - (String) The availability_zone to show internal services under
+     - (String) This option specifies the name of the availability zone for the internal services.
+Services like nova-scheduler, nova-network, nova-conductor are internal services.
+These services will appear in their own internal availability_zone.

+       Possible values:

+        * Any string representing an availability zone name * 'internal' is the default value